If you are an undergraduate interested in attending our events, please fill in the form to keep up to date:

 FGLI stands for First-Generation and/or Low-Income.
 MSU defines a first-generation college student as someone whose parents did not complete a 4-year degree.
 Low-income means any student from a low-income background.
 Having said that, there are many reasons a student could have a similar experience to those in the above categories without either definition technically applying.
 Therefore, for our purposes, "FGLI" includes any student who feels that this may be the case for them.

-We are launching a program to help FGLI students who are either enrolled in or considering a major or minor in mathematics to find suitable mentors.
-We aim to match each undergraduate mentee with one graduate student and one faculty member, who they can meet with regularly to discuss their progress, goals and difficulties.
-If you think this would be useful to you, please sign up using the link above, the only requirement is that you should be interested or enrolled in a major or minor in math.
-We will also be holding dinner events where we can meet one another more widely.
-The first dinner of the semester will be timed to enable you to meet potential mentors prior to matches being made.
+We aim to help students who are either enrolled in or considering a major or minor in mathematics to find suitable mentors and build community.
+We will be holding dinner events where you can meet faculty and graduate students with FGLI backgrounds, and others, in a relaxed setting.
+If you are interested in attending, please sign up using the link above to stay informed of future events.
+These events are open to all: the only requirement is that you should be considering or enrolled in, a major or minor in math.
 Please check this page, or sign up using the links above, for updates.

-Finding mentors who understand their experience is particularly difficult for FGLI students because these identities are not often visible, which makes identifying appropriate mentors more challenging.
-Doing so is particularly important since FGLI students often start off with less access to such support than their peers may have.
-Our program is intended to offer a simple way to overcome this, and help our FGLI students begin a successful careen in mathematics, whether inside or outside of academia.
+I know from experience that being a first-generation college student can be disorienting, and mentorship is an important part of overcoming this.
+Finding mentors who understand our experience is particularly difficult for FGLI students because these identities are not often visible, which makes identifying appropriate mentors more challenging.
+Our program is intended to offer a simple way to overcome this, and help our FGLI students begin a successful career in mathematics, whether inside or outside of academia.

 I am Joe Waldron (assistant professor), and our other organizers are Rajesh Kulkarni (professor) and Luke Seaton (graduate student).
 I would also like to acknowledge the valuable contributions of former organizer Matt Lorentz (postdoc) who is no longer at MSU.